Teaching Jobs for foreigners

 Firstly, this article serves to help you become part of the many who already have teaching jobs as foreigners in Japan.
-Secondly, it welcomes any person new to Japan, unsure where to start or where to search to find a job.
+Secondly, it welcomes any person new to Japan, unsure of where to start or where to search to find a job.
 Thirdly, it's to help prove to you that finding a job in Japan doesn't have to be such a challenge.

 Being in Japan you will often hear people upset that they haven't been able to find a job in the field they want.
-This is mainly because finding a job in Japan will require you to have a JLPT of at least N3 ( the Japanese language proficiency test).
-For those of you who don't know, N3 is roughly the grade where you can start comfortably conversing and reading Kanji Rightly so, if you try to find a job in Japan - most of the time you will need at least a Japanese level of JLPT N3.
-However, if you try to find a job in Tokyo, you will have more luck!
+This is mainly because finding a job in Japan will require you to have a JLPT of at least N3 (the Japanese language proficiency test).
+For those of you who don't know, N3 is roughly the grade where you can start comfortably conversing and reading Kanji so if you try to find a job in Japan - most of the time you will need at least a Japanese-level of JLPT N3.

 Tokyo, city of opportunities

-Tokyo is the capital, so the chances of striking on gold is much higher.
+Tokyo is the capital, so the chances of striking gold are much higher.
 However, you will find the competition for positions quite fierce.
 You’ll find the competition levels exponentially higher without the N2 or in some cases N1.
 Luckily, a teaching job is one of the gateways into Japan that doesn't require a high level of Japanese.

 With this complete guide, we will try to show you some of the teaching jobs available and that finding a job as a foreigner is not hard at all!

-Japan?
-Teaching?
+Teaching English in Japan?
 Of course!

-Teaching children
+Teaching Children

 What do you do?
 This section of the industry is so wide so it does vary.
 Most of the time you are babysitting in English if it is children under 7.
 If you are teaching children above 7, there are definitely still some elements of babysitting but it does involve learning!
-Singing, dancing and activities such as arts & crafts are definitely something you will do at some point!
+Singing, dancing, and activities such as arts & crafts are definitely something you will do at some point!

 Be sure to confirm your responsibilities before you start working!